OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
 - t2.medium
 - 80 GB hard disk (you need to edit the Storage tab before launching the instance; by default it comes with just 8GB)
-- open ports 22 (SSH), 80 (Sunstone), 2616 (FireEdge), 5030 (OneGate) by editing the Security Groups as per the picture.
+- open ports 22 (SSH), 80 (Ruby Sunstone), 2616 (FireEdge), 5030 (OneGate) by editing the Security Groups as per the picture.
 This can also happen after launching the instance following `this guide <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html>`__.

 |aws_security_groups|